The 1991 Awardees

 William Frank, a New York based attorney, received the John Carroll Award in ceremonies held at the Historical Museum of South Florida, Miami, FL, on May 4, 1991.

 Raised in Bronxville, NY, Frank arrived at Georgetown from Fordham Prep, and following his graduation in 1963 returned to the Bronx for his law degree from Fordham in 1966.
-Following military service in Vietnam, Frank began work as an attorney, where he rose to the senior litigator at Skadden, Arps, Slate, Meagher & Flom, representing the firm for numerous multinational clients.
+Following military service in Vietnam, Frank began work as an attorney, where he rose to the senior litigator at Skadden, Arps, Slate, Meagher & Flom, representing the firm for numerous multinational clients for five decades.

-Frank is active across a number of directorships and trusteeships: seats on the board at Fordham University, the Gregorian University in Rome, Catholic Charities of the Archdiocese of New York, the Vietnam Veterans Memorial Foundation, the Federal Bar Council, the Practicing Law Institute, and numerous appointments to state and national bar associations.
-Through it all, he remains a distinguished volunteer in Georgetown's alumni community.
+Frank was active across a number of directorships and trusteeships: seats on the board at Fordham University, the Gregorian University in Rome, Catholic Charities of the Archdiocese of New York, the Vietnam Veterans Memorial Foundation, the Federal Bar Council, the Practicing Law Institute, and numerous appointments to state and national bar associations.
+Through it all, he remained a distinguished volunteer in Georgetown's alumni community.

 Dr. Stephen Jones M.D.